 06 of 14

-Add a total of 4 Tila beads.Continue to 7 of 14 below.
+Add a total of four Tila beads.Continue to 7 of 14 below.

 07 of 14

-Stabilize the Tila Beads(Note: the work has been flipped over in this photograph.)
+Note: The work has been flipped over in this photograph.

-Pick up 2 seed beads and pass through the second hole of the Tila bead that you are currently exiting.
+Pick up two seed beads and pass through the second hole of the Tila bead that you are currently exiting.

 Pass through the second hole of each Tila bead, adding a seed bead in between each Tila bead.Continue to 8 of 14 below.